This easy Sugar Cookie recipe is the perfect year-round holiday cookie!

 Notes

-TROUBLESHOOTING: If the dough seems to be powdery or not holding together, continue mixing it.
-If using a stand mixer, ensure you are using the paddles (and not the wire whisk attachment).
-As you continue beating, the mixture will hold together and form a dough.
+TROUBLESHOOTING: If the dough is powdery or not holding together, continue mixing it.
+If using a stand mixer, ensure you use the paddle attachments (not the wire whisk ).
+As you continue beating, the mixture will hold together and form a dough, it can take up to 5 minutes.

-• It is IMPORTANT to measure the flour correctly.
-Avoid using a measuring cup to scoop the flour.
+• Avoid using a measuring cup to scoop the flour.
 Instead, lightly spoon the flour into the measuring up and use the straight edge of the back of a knife to level it.

-• Roll the dough to 1/4″ thickness, so it bakes properly.
-When rolling the dough, if it gets too soft, put it in the fridge for a few minutes.
+• Roll the dough to 1/4″ thickness.
+If the dough becomes too soft, wrap it in plastic and refrigerate it.
 Don’t add too much flour when rolling the dough.

 • Don’t skip chilling the dough, or the cookies will spread and not hold their shape.